nilearn/nilearn/doc/manipulating_images/masker_objects.rst

   * More complex confounds, measured during the acquision, can be removed by passing them to :meth:`NiftiMasker.transform`.
 If the dataset provides a confounds file, just pass its path to the masker.
+For :term:`fMRIPrep` outputs, one can use :func:`fmriprep_confounds` or :func:`fmriprep_confounds_strategy` to select confound variables with some basic sanity check based on :term:`fMRIPrep` documentation.

 .. topic:: **Exercise**
    :class: green